AayushiChoksi/CustomerTestApp/README.md

 - **Dependency Injection**: Use dependency injection for all services.
 - **Metadata**: Pass the calling application name to the service side and log it.

-You can now directly copy and paste these sections into your `README.md` file.